 With so many parks, cycling trails, sandy beaches, and gardens the best time for a visit will be in summer.

 It’s a small city that can be best explored on foot or by bike.
 Comfortable shoes and a casual outfit are highly recommended.
 Where to go?
 Head to the downtown center to get familiar with the alleys, the oldest Chinatown in Canada and visit the shops in Fan Tan Alley that once was a gambling street.
 It does look mysterious and somehow hidden as well.
 Next, at Trounce Alley you’ll find shops, galleries, and bars.
 In downtown Victoria, most of the attractive events and shops are located.
 It’s the area that is rapidly developing and luckily everything is within walking distance.

 Centennial Square is where in the summer days open to the public the free Lunchtime Concerts are performed with a special programme for the evenings as well.
 So, 3 days a week you can attend at one of these concerts, and enjoy your lunch under the pleasant summer sun.
 It’s one of the nicest meeting points in the city.

 Speaking of lunch the place in Victoria for the freshest and seasonal products is the Public Market.
 Fresh and only fresh is what you’ll get and nothing less.
 Even the restaurants have their own farms with a seasonal and organic production of the food.
-Besides the organically grown products, salmon, and shellfish freshly caught from the Pacific Ocean are offered on a daily basis.
+Beside the organically grown products, salmon, and shellfish freshly caught from the Pacific Ocean are offered on a daily basis.
 Probably salmon bites here so good that even girls enjoy fishing.
 At Bastion Square you can find the finest restaurants and shops.
-It’s a home to the Bastion Square Market as well where a wide variety of local and handmade products are offered.
+It’s home to the Bastion Square Market where a wide variety of local and handmade products are offered.

 Walking around the James Bay neighborhood you’ll probably find the most inviting stops to revel in and appreciate the nature and scenic views of Victoria city.